Vannevar Bush: Early life and education

 After graduation, Bush worked at General Electric (GE) in Schenectady, New York, for $14 a week.
-As a "test man", his job was to assess equipment to ensure that it was safe.
+As a "test man," he assessed equipment to ensure that it was safe.
 He transferred to GE's plant in Pittsfield, Massachusetts, to work on high voltage transformers, but after a fire broke out at the plant, Bush and the other test men were suspended.
 He returned to Tufts in October 1914 to teach mathematics, and spent the 1915 summer break working at the Brooklyn Navy Yard as an electrical inspector.

-Bush was awarded a $1,500 scholarship to study at Clark University as a doctoral student of Arthur Gordon Webster, but Webster wanted Bush to study acoustics, a popular field at the time that led many to computer science.
+Bush was awarded a $1,500 scholarship to study at Clark University as a doctoral student of Arthur Gordon Webster, but Webster wanted Bush to study acoustics, a popular field at the time.
 Bush preferred to quit rather than study a subject that did not interest him.

 Bush subsequently enrolled in the Massachusetts Institute of Technology (MIT) electrical engineering program.
 Spurred by the need for enough financial security to marry, he submitted his thesis, entitled Oscillating-Current Circuits: An Extension of the Theory of Generalized Angular Velocities, with Applications to the Coupled Circuit and the Artificial Transmission Line, in April 1916.
 His adviser, Arthur Edwin Kennelly, demanded more work from him, but Bush refused, and Kennelly was overruled by the department chairman.
 Bush received his doctorate in engineering jointly from MIT and Harvard University.
 He married Phoebe in August 1916.
 They had two sons: Richard Davis Bush and John Hathaway Bush.